RushiKawade/NumpyAndPandas/README.md

 # NumpyAndPandas
-Getting Started with numpy and pandas
+Getting Started with numpy and pandas.